-- Implementation of Proxy Access Provision.
+- Implementation of Clawback Policy.
+In April 2021, we implemented a "clawback" policy for cash and equity incentive awards to certain of our executives.
+This policy, which is broader than currently required by applicable law, allows for the recoupment of such compensation in the event that Commvault is required to prepare a financial restatement, whether or not that restatement is due to fraud or other misconduct. - Implementation of Proxy Access Provision.
 In May 2019, we implemented a "proxy access" provision in our Amended and Restated Bylaws, which gives shareholders the ability to nominate director candidates for inclusion in our proxy materials. - Increased Board Diversity.
-As previously noted, in 2018, the Board adopted a policy on Board diversity, which prioritizes a Board comprised of individuals with diverse backgrounds.
-Our recent Board appointments reflect these considerations, and we believe that our new Board members have a diverse range of experiences and backgrounds which benefit our Board and our company. - Continued Advisory Vote on Compensation.
+In 2018, the Board adopted a policy on Board diversity, which prioritizes a Board comprised of individuals with diverse backgrounds.
+Our recent Board appointments reflect these considerations, and we believe that the diverse range of experiences and backgrounds of our new Board members greatly benefits our Board and our company. - Continued Advisory Vote on Compensation.
 Consistent with our prior practice, we continue to seek shareholder support on an annual basis for our compensation of senior executives.
-See "Proposal No. 5" in this Proxy Statement.
+See "Proposal No. 4" in this Proxy Statement.